agriOTde/agriFW/README.md

 ### Future Work

+* Saving of all crucial paramters in NVS
+* actual ack implmentation to commands
 * MQTT TLS implementation
 * Sleep and other power saving routines.
 * Saving of PKI stuff in eeprom